vncsms/Metin2FishBot/README.md

    <img src="/images/atum.png" width="300">

-- Qui the bot you need to select the new window created and press `q`.
+- For you to quit the bot you need select the new window created and press `q`.
 Or kill the execution in the command prompt.

 ## Check list